I was hitting this error quite regularly when Claude Code attempted git operations (git add / git checkout / git commit / etc.):

 The Cache Loop: In Action!

-Warning: Careful with the false
+Warning: Careful with the false and error conditions!

 You should account for those or be prepared for pain during failures.